Chazovs/retailcrm-validator/README.md

-Валидатор для проектов на Symfony
+Validator for RetailCRM projects on Symfony